-In fact, including a keyword or two in your app’s title can help you rank at least 10% higher than not including one.
-Of course, both the Apple App Store and Google Play handle titles and keywords differently, so how you approach your title should depend on if you’re marketing to Apple or Android users.
+We highlighted how a strong, relevant title can improve your ASO in this post, with an example of how to make your app title relevant.
+In fact, including a keyword or two in your app’s title can help you rank at least 10% higher than if you didn’t include one.
+Of course, both the Apple iOS App Store and Google Play handle titles and keywords differently, so how you approach your title should depend on if you’re marketing to Apple or Android users.

 The Apple App Store

 The Apple App Store gives you 255 characters for your title.
-So, while a short, pithy title can help with your branding efforts, it will do you no favours if you’re trying to boost your Apple ASO.
+So, while a succinct title can help with your branding efforts, it will do you no favours if you’re trying to boost your Apple ASO.